P1sec/DiagNG/README.md

 Next tasks are being tracked here: https://github.com/P1sec/DiagNG/issues

-=> **Put the parsed information in a GObject model and display it using a simple Adwaita UI?**
+We are putting the parsed information in a GObject model and display it using a simple Adwaita UI.

-MAYBE DO LATER: Emulate the behavior of `psutil`/`fuser`, scanning `/proc/*/fd` for symlinks to `/dev/ttyUSB*` and `/dev/ttyHS*` (QCSuper already does this: https://github.com/P1sec/QCSuper/blob/2.1.1/src/qcsuper/inputs/usb_modem_pyserial.py#L106) - Maybe using a regular timeout/background task + root escalation of a forked subprocess? (use PIPE for communication?)

-Then, try to see how we can interface more with the ModemManager, systemd etc. DBus APIs to handle this more cleany?
+We should maybe eventually try to see how we can interface more with the ModemManager, systemd etc. DBus APIs to handle this more cleany?

-Double check about the ModemManager `InhibitDevice` API (https://www.freedesktop.org/software/ModemManager/api/latest/gdbus-org.freedesktop.ModemManager1.html#gdbus-method-org-freedesktop-ModemManager1.InhibitDevice) + device list + whether any lock mechanism was implemented since we last checked about it (https://gitlab.freedesktop.org/mobile-broadband/ModemManager/-/merge_requests/6)?

-+ the part interacting with `udev` rules?

 Cf. **https://modemmanager.org/docs/modemmanager/port-and-device-detection/**

 Cf. https://manpages.debian.org/unstable/modemmanager/mmcli.1.en.html

-Use the subprocess spawning process to do privileged stuff? etc.

 ## Current setup for running the prototype